<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 It’s time for some more friendly reminders from Miss Open Office Manners.
-In this installment, I discuss nursing mothers’ rooms, private offices, and cell phone interruptions.
+I discuss nursing mothers’ rooms, private offices, and cell phone interruptions in this installment.

 Keeping Employees from Hijacking the Mothers’ Room

 Dear Miss Open Office Manners: I just started a new job as a manager.
 It is my first time working in an open office.
-The other day I was shocked to find one of my employees who recently had a baby pumping at her desk in front of everyone.
-I tried to be as discreet as possible and asked her to go to the nursing mothers’ room.
+The other day, I was shocked to find one of my employees who had recently had a baby pumping at her desk in front of everyone.
+I tried to be discreet and asked her to go to the nursing mother’s room.
 Even more shocking was her response that she couldn't because people were using it for private phone calls, and all the phone booths and conference rooms were taken.
 Seriously!
 I was horrified.
 How can I prevent this from happening in the future?

 Private vs. Open Offices and the Fairness of It All

-Dear Miss Open Office Manners: I work in an office that has open office space in the middle and private offices around the perimeter.
-I have been with my company for almost 10 years and am in what would probably be described as middle management.
-I work in the open office space.
-Upper management is of course in private offices and I understand that, but I have a coworker who has only been with the company for about a year, is not in upper management, and they just moved her into a private office!
+Dear Miss Open Office Manners: I work in an office with open space in the middle and private offices around the perimeter.
+I have been with my company for ten years and am in what would be described as middle management.
+I work in an open office space.
+Upper management is, of course, in private offices, and I understand that, but I have a coworker who has only been with the company for about a year, is not in upper management, and just moved into a private office!
 How is that fair?

 -- Miffed